madureira/learn-react/chapters/project/README.md

 # Hands-on

-Now that you know a little more about React, it's time to do something concrete.
+Now that you know a little more about React, it's time to do something concrete!

 ## The project